System Backup vs Disk Backup: Which One should You Use?

 System backup files created by dynamic disks are not supported to recover to dynamic disks.
 It can be recovered to the original location or a basic disk.

 You can back up C: drive via Partition Backup but we suggest you back up it via System Backup.
-If you back up C: drive via Partition Backup, the system may not boot after doing the restore.
+If you back up C: drive via Partition Backup, the system may not boot after the backup restore.

 Generally, System Backup backs up "system" partition, "boot" partition (C: drive) and recovery partition but it won't back up OEM recovery partition.

-For encrypted system partitions, Backupper uses the sector by sector method to backup the system by default.
+For encrypted system partitions, Backupper uses the sector by sector method to back up the system by default.

-Backupper supports backing up windows systems only.
+Backupper supports backing up Windows systems only.